GoogleCloudPlatform/batch-samples/wrf/README.md

 # Running the Weather Research and Forecasting model with Batch

-In this example we'll run the WRF model on several VMs as part of a tightly coupled Batch Job.
-We'll create one machine manually (not as a Node of a Batch Job) to act as a console, and use that machine to arrange the necessary software and test data for WRF in a Filestore.
-Then run a Batch Job whose Nodes mount the same Filestore to share the software and test data.
+In this example we'll run the [WRF](https://www.mmm.ucar.edu/models/wrf) model on several VMs as part of a tightly coupled Batch job.
+We'll create one machine manually (not as a node of a Batch job) and use that machine to arrange the necessary software and test data for WRF in a Filestore.
+Then we'll run a Batch job whose nodes mount the same Filestore to access that software and test data.

 We'll use the [Google Cloud CLI](https://cloud.google.com/sdk/gcloud) (gcloud) to work with Batch and other Google Cloud features.